aleksandr-efimenko/blog-alexefimenko-com/src/pages/posts/nextjs-postgres-s3-locally.md

 I hope you found this article useful.
 If you have any questions or comments, please let me know in the comments below.

 In the next article, we add a file upload functionality and database integration to our application.

----

-I'm always open to making new connections!
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/aleksandr-efimenko)